amyrks1992/Instagram-Clone/README.md

 # Instagram-Clone
-Projeto de uma cópia da página inicial do Instagram desenvolvido dentro da plataforma Digital Innovation One, no Bootcamp HTML Web Developer, na aula Recriando a página inicial do Instagram.
+Project of a clone of the Instagram homepage, developed in the plataform Digital Innovation One, in the Bootcamp HTML Web Developer, in the class Recreating the Instagram's homepage.